 All standard MySQL binaries are compiled with

-which enables support for all multi-byte character sets.
+-DWITH_EXTRA_CHARSETS=all, which enables support for all multibyte character sets.
+See Section 2.9.7, “MySQL Source-Configuration Options”.

 The character set is a simple character set that is not compiled into mysqld, and the character set definition files are not in the place where the client expects to find them.